- Aims & ethos

-Helping children to develop social skills & friendships.
+- Helping children to develop social skills and friendships.

-The tutorial system exists as a consequence of the philosophy underlying Agnes School: parents are the first educators of their children.
+The tutorial system has evolved from the philosophy underlying Agnes School; that parents are the primary educators of their children.

-The tutorial system exists as a consequence of the philosophy underlying Agnes School: parents are the first educators of their children.
+The tutorial system has evolved from the philosophy underlying Agnes School; that parents are the primary educators of their children.
 Recognising this leads to a fundamental need to establish a close and constant link between the school and the parents.
 At Agnes School this contact is the tutor.
-The tutor’s task is to take a direct and personal interest in each child’s development.
+The tutor’s task is to take a direct and personal interest in each individual child’s development.

 The principal area of education which the tutorial system addresses is the student’s character.
 Everything else, including academic results, flows from this.
 Academic results are part of a bigger picture.
 Indeed the curriculum as a whole is the primary means by which the virtues are taught at school.
 Agnes School’s aim is to work with parents in the education of the whole person academically, spiritually, culturally, socially and physically.

 Parents meet with tutors several times a year.
-Tutors meet regularly with individual pupils.
+Tutors also meet regularly with individual pupils.

 The things tutors talk about

-During the school years character will be largely formed by the approach to schoolwork.
+During the school years, character will be formed largely by a pupil’s approach to their school work.

 2. Character Development

-The tutor aims to use every opportunity to encourage the pupil to develop character and they do this hand in hand with the Virtues Programme in place at the school.
+The tutor tries to use every opportunity to encourage the pupil to develop their character in a positive manner.
+They do this hand-in-hand with the school’s established virtues programme.